cscannell-inacloud/Microsoft-Teams-Docs/teams/botsconversation.md

 * `eventType` - Teams event type - passed only in cases of [channel modification events](botevents.md).
 * `team` - this object is passed only in channel contexts, not 1:1.
     - `id` - the GUID for the channel.
-    - Note: there is no name value being passed at this time
+    - `name` - the name of the team.
-* `tenant.id` - the O365 tenant id on which Teams is running.
+* `tenant.id` - the Azure ActiveDirectory tenant id.
 This is passed in all contexts.

 >**Note:** the payload also contains `channelData.teamsTeamId` and `channelData.teamsChannelId` properties for backwards compatibility.
 These should be considered deprecated.